MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/attribute-element-prompts.md

 - [Get Information About an Attribute Element Prompt](#get-information-about-an-attribute-element-prompt)
 - [Attribute Element Prompt Definition](#attribute-element-prompt-definition)

-## Obtain Elements for Answering Attribute Element Prompts
+## Obtain elements for answering attribute element prompts

 To answer an attribute element prompt, the user must know which attribute elements can be supplied as an answer.
 Use the following REST APIs to obtain this list of elements.